 Again, the day was a tough one.
 The forecast was calling for mild temperatures but holy cow it was hot.
 Upper 80's and when you are a walking oven, that's hot.
 I think everyone said they had difficulty with the heat.
 The fastest time was around 5hours.
 I happened to finish the Alps in 7 hours 11minutes.
 I'm please with the time and had a blast doing it.

 The Bohemian Alps is a 32 mile run in Branard Nebraska.
 Rolling hills, dirt roads and trails.
 My GPS says we had 3685 feet of Ascent/Descent.
 September is the start of harvest season so the occasional grain truck flying by and kicking up road dirt is a factor as well.
 Sweat + Dirt = a messy dry eyed Greg.
+When I first started doing triathlon the race would always give you a photo or drawing of the area.

 Since I started doing ultras the RD would give you a satellite photo or county road map for distance and direction.
 I wish they wouldn't do that.
 Scars the shit out of me when you see the big picture.